Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation

 \subsubsection{Implementation Details.}

-We implement LLM-based APR techniques using Python, leveraging the PyTorch and HuggingFace libraries for efficient execution.
-To enhance the accuracy of our implementations and minimize potential bias, we collected and integrated the inference code, including repair prompts and trained models, from their original repositories into a unified framework.
-All implementations utilize HuggingFace's standard beam search, a widely used method in LLM-based techniques.
-We perform inference with a batch size of one, i.e., trying to repair one buggy program at a time.
-All experiments are conducted on a single NVIDIA H100 GPU with 80GB of VRAM, a state-of-the-art and widely-used hardware for Deep Learning and Large Language Models.
+We implemented LLM-based APR techniques in Python using PyTorch and HuggingFace.
+To improve reliability and reduce bias, we integrated inference code, repair prompts, and trained models from the original repositories into a unified framework.
+Our implementations also used HuggingFace's standard beam search.
+Inference was performed with a batch size of one, processing one buggy program at a time.
+All experiments were run on a single NVIDIA A100 GPU (80GB VRAM).